seanpue/webpage/output/ur/about/index.rst

 =======

-At MSU, most of my service has been oriented towards my college, `Arts and Letters`_, especially in regards to the programs mentioned above, as well to my department—`Linguistics and Germanic, Slavic, Asian, and African Languages`_.
+At MSU, most of my service has been oriented towards my college, `Arts and Letters`_, mostly in regards to the programs mentioned above, as well to my department—`Linguistics and Germanic, Slavic, Asian, and African Languages`_.
 I also work extensively with the `Asian Studies Center`_ and the `Muslim Studies Program`_, both part of International Studies and Programs at MSU.